The 17 Most Famous Paintings at the Louvre

 Titian | Oil on Canvas | 1509 | Denon Wing, Room 711

 The Pastoral Concert by Titian is symbolic of many things but it is a fantasy above all else.
 In a time when most people were illiterate, symbolism in paintings is what constructed stories for observers.
-If you were alive in the 16th century you would know that the two nude women were magical visions.
+If you had been alive in the 16th century, you’d know that the two nude women were magical visions.

-Admittedly this doesn’t make much sense to me either, but the fact that they are holding a flute and pouring water in the nude makes them illusions.
+Admittedly, this doesn’t make much sense to me either, but the fact that they are holding a flute and pouring water in the nude signifies they are illusions.
 How did people know what these symbols stood for?
+Much the same way we all seem to know what the “?” symbol means, among others.

 14. Minerva Expelling the Vices from the Garden of Virtue